RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

 8. Click **Add filter**, and experiment with searching for different event types and operations.

     ![Screenshot of the Add filters page with Event type selected.](../images/0904.png)

+Congratulations!
+You have successfully created a resource from a template and deployed that template to Azure.

 **Note**: To avoid additional costs, you can remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see how the delete is proceeding.